data-steve/rowcol/zzz_fix_backlogs/TASK_BUILDING_TEMPLATE.md

 - **Blocked Tasks:** Clear what dependencies need to be resolved
 - **No Information Loss:** All detail preserved from original backlogs
 - **Clean Formatting:** No spec/agent references, consistent status format
+- **Git Workflow:** Clear surgical commit instructions for each task

 ## **Common Mistakes to Avoid**